-Philosophy Bachelor's Degree or Minor Overview
+Philosophy Bachelor's Degree and Minor Overview

-Discover your own love of wisdom and earn your bachelor's degree in Philosophy studying the nature of knowledge, reality and existence.
-The Department of Philosophy at Portland State University is dedicated to producing better students, better thinkers, and better members of our community through the exploration of questions about nature, mind, self, identity and society.
+Discover your own love of wisdom and earn your bachelor's degree in Philosophy studying the nature of knowledge, reality, and existence.
+The Department of Philosophy at Portland State University is dedicated to producing better students, better thinkers, and better members of our community through the exploration of questions about nature, mind, self, identity, and society.

 Our online bachelor’s degree in philosophy combines abstract theory with applied analysis.
 You’ll learn how to think critically, formulate rigorous arguments, apply logic, and use evidence in all kinds of contexts, including real-world debates involving morals, ethics, politics, and law.
 As a student of philosophy at Portland State, you will develop your reasoning and critical thinking skills through studying the field’s foundational texts and historical figures.
-You will also explore philosophy of language, mind, social/political philosophy, and various areas of applied ethics.
+You will also explore the philosophy of language, mind, social/political philosophy, and various areas of applied ethics.

 Portland State’s fully online philosophy program gives you the opportunity to develop rigorous habits of mind and critical thinking skills that have value in nearly every profession.
 Our graduates find that their philosophy degree is highly marketable in high-wage professions.
 Recent research by PayScale discovered that ten years after graduation, philosophy degree holders have higher average earnings than people with degrees in business, accounting, nursing, and many other disciplines.

 Whether you’re a community college transfer, first-time freshman, or working adult, PSU’s online philosophy bachelor’s degree provides a top-notch education in a flexible, customizable format.

 - 100% on campus

 - 100% online